-HCC II (b) 110
+RULES A ARKANS REGU JLATIONS FOR HOSPITALS AND RELATED INSTITUTIONS IN

 4) Respiratory care;

 5) Burns;

 6) Immunosuppressed patients; and

 7) Other factors which compromise a patient's resistance to infection.

-h.
-Measures for prevention of communicable disease outbreaks, especially Mycobacterium tuberculosis (TB).
-All plans for the prevention of transmission of TB shall conform to the most current CDC Guidelines for Preventing the Transmission of Mycobacterium Tuberculosis in Health Care Facilities.
+tuberculosis (TB).
+All plans for the prevention of transmission of TB s asures for prevention of communicable disease outbreaks, especially Mycobacterium erculosis (TB).
+All plans for the prevention of transmission of TB shall conform to the t current CDC Guidelines for Preventing the Transmission of Mycobacterium erculosis in Health Care Facilities.

 i.
 Isolation procedures and requirements for infected, immunosuppressed patients and patients colonized or infected with resistant organisms.
 Procedures shall conform to the most current CDC Guidelines.

-j.
-Provisions for education of patients and their families concerning infections and communicable diseases;
+j. visions for education of patients and their families concerning infections and municable diseases;

 k.
-A plan for monitoring and evaluating all aseptic, isolation and sanitation techniques employed in the facility to ensure that approved infection control procedures are followed
+A plan for monitoring and evaluating all aseptic, isolation and sanitation techniques employed in the facility to ensure that approved infection control procedures are followed:

 1. Techniques for:

 1) Handwashing;

 2) Respiratory protection;

 3) Asepsis;

 4) Sterilization;

 5) Sanitary food preparation;

 6) Disinfection;

 7) Housekeeping;

 8) Linen care:

 9) Liquid and solid waste disposal of both infectious and regular waste.
 Disposal of infectious waste shall conform to the latest edition of the Rules and Regulations Pertaining to the Management of Medical Waste from Generators and Health Care Related Facilities;

 10) Needle disposal;

-- 11) Separation of clean from dirty process; and - 12) Other means of limiting the spread of contagion. - m.
+11) Separation of clean from dirty process; and

+- 12) Other means of limiting the spread of contagion. - m.
 Authority and indications for obtaining microbiological cultures from patients; - n.
 A requirement that disinfectants, antiseptics and germicides be used in accordance with the manufacturer's directions; - o.
 Employee health; - p.
 Visitation rules, especially for patients in isolation, critical care, pediatrics and other special care units, including postpartum care. - 6.
 There shall be an orientation program for all new health care workers concerning the importance of infection control and each health care worker's responsibility in the hospital's infection control program. - 7.
 There shall be a plan for each employee to receive annual inservices and educational programs as indicated based on assessments of the infection control process. - 8.
 The infection control officer shall maintain a log of infectious and communicable diseases. - 9.
 No items shall be used past the expiration date. - 10.
-One (1) time patient care items shall not be reused.
+One time patient care items shall not be reused.